-- were rated by the United States Department of Veterans Affairs as one hundred percent “permanent and total” disabled.
+- Were rated by the United States Department of Veterans Affairs as 100% "permanent and total" disabled

-VA un employability awards do not meet the requirement for determining an applicant’s eligibility.
+- Veterans Affairs unemployability awards do not meet the requirement for determining an applicant's eligibility

-The applicant must have owned and occupied the home as his or her primary residence since January 1 of the year of application; however, limited exceptions to the ownership and occupant requirements are detailed in the eligibility requirements section of the application.
-Owners of multiple residences may only designate one property as their primary residence.
-The application deadline is July 1.
+- The applicant must have owned and occupied the home as his or her primary residence since January 1 of the year of application; however, limited exceptions to the ownership and occupant requirements are detailed in the eligibility requirements section of the application

 Colorado Department of Military and Veterans Affairs

 1355 South Colorado Boulevard Suite 113